Johnny Test: Production

 The fourth season was animated at Atomic Cartoons with animation assistance from Seventoon Inc. and Philippine Animators Group Inc., which are both located in the Philippines.
 It finally premiered in high-definition on Teletoon on September 10, 2009, and on Cartoon Network in the U.S. on November 9, 2009.
 Later, on August 24, 2010, it was announced that the Johnny Test was renewed for a fifth season.
 As the fourth season before it, it would be a full set of 26 episodes with a 27th episode added to the end; the renewal brought the series total to 92 episodes.
 The fifth season premiered on Cartoon Network in America on June 13, 2011, along with a new theme sequence with the same song used from seasons 2–4.
 Starting with the fifth season, Trevor Devall would become the new voice of Dukey, due to Louis Chirillo leaving the series.
 Similarly, Ashleigh Ball retired as the voice of Mary, Sissy, and Missy at the end of the 4th season, due to her work on My Little Pony: Friendship Is Magic as the voice of Applejack and Rainbow Dash; as a result, she was replaced by Brittney Wilson, Mary's original voice.

 On March 12, 2012, it was announced that the show had been renewed for a sixth season.
 Like the fourth and fifth season before it, it would again be a full set of 26 episodes; the renewal brought the series total to 117 episodes.
 Ashleigh Ball also returned for the roles in this season.
-The sixth season premiered on Cartoon Network in America on April 23, 2013.
+The sixth season premiered in the United States on Boomerang on April 3, 2013, and on Cartoon Network on April 23, 2013.
 With this season, the show reached its 100th episode (and 200th segment), making it one of Teletoon's longest-running original series (Total Drama had produced 117 episodes and two specials, while Totally Spies! was co-produced between Seasons 3–5).

-Revival
+Revivals

 Web shorts

 On May 1, 2020, over a year after the announcement, the Johnny Test YouTube channel premiered the first episode of the web shorts "League of Johnnys" on May 2, 2020.
-Currently 15 episodes has been revealed.
+Currently, 15 episodes have been revealed.